fp7mplane/protocol-ri/HOWTO.md

 The interactions between these components follow [these guidelines](https://github.com/finvernizzi/mplane_http_transport), that are based on the protocol specification defined in the WP1 deliverables.

-The workflow implemented in the original RI, let's call it Supervisor-Initiated (capability pull, specification push), has been mantained in:
+The original workflow, let's call it Supervisor-Initiated (capability pull, specification push), has been mantained in:

 - the ping probe (`ping.py`, `httpsrv.py`) - HTTP server;
 - the client (`client-RI.py`) - HTTP client;